Tarimoro, Guanajuato

 Tarimoro is the municipal seat of the municipality of Tarimoro in the Mexican state of Guanajuato.

 Tarimoro is known for its peanuts and bricks.
 Every September, they celebrate the saint of the city, a custom in Mexico, San Miguel.
 They have giant floats and schools from the municipal come and march in honor of the Saint.
 They also tall costumes where they use to dance around the plaza.

 History

-The original settlement was a community of Otomi people who were later conquered by the Tarascós.
+The original settlement was a community of Otomi people who were later conquered by the Purépecha.
 The latter named this place Tarimoro, which means "Place of willows."
 The town was founded back in the epic of colonization by Don Lucas of San Juan on January 3, 1563.
 In 1910, its name was changed to Ciudad Obregon Gonzalez, by decree of the state Congress, in honor of the then state governor, Joaquin Gonzalez Obregon.
 However, the official name was later changed back to Tarimoro.